chanzuckerberg/czi-oss-training/01-intro-to-os/README.md

 # Module 01 - Introduction To Open Source

 This module gives an introduction to Open Source, its history and ethos.
-As well as an overview of the different types of Open Source projects and its relationship with Open Research.
+As well as an overview of the different types of Open Source projects and their relationship with Open Research.

 ## Chapters in this module 🗃